-Burke personnel performed a visual dam safety inspection of Keystone Woods Lake Dam on August 3, 2021.
-The inspection was performed by Jeffrey D. Fox, P.E. and Joshua L. Erwood, E.I. both having experience in dam design, construction, and inspection.
-The August 3, 2021 dam safety inspection revealed that the overall condition of the dam is considered "Conditionally Poor" based on IDNR rating criteria.
+Burke personnel performed a visual dam safety inspection of Keystone Woods Lake Dam on August 2, 2023.
+The inspection was performed by Joshua L. Erwood, P.E. and Maxwell V. Runningen, E.I. both having dam safety experience.
+The August 2, 2023 dam safety inspection revealed that the overall condition of the dam is considered "Conditionally Poor" based on IDNR rating criteria.
 Rehabilitation of the dam is needed to address surficial deficiencies and apparent lack of spillway capacity.
 Monitoring, maintenance, repairs, engineering analyses, and improvements are required to achieve an overall "Satisfactory" rating and improve the safety and performance of the dam.
 The risk of Type 1 and Type 2 dam failure is considered low to medium.